7 Things you should know about HIPAA rules

 Companies that come under HIPAA need an incident response plan in case of a security breach.
 This may include the definition, affected parties, and the risk assessment after the incident.

-By ignoring HIPAA, you are putting confidential patient information at risk, so financial penalties may not be the worst outcome of non-compliance.
-The reputation of your company is fragile, and security breaches compromising PHI can create distrust.
-In that light, HIPAA compliance is not only advantageous for patients but your organization as well.
+Ignoring HIPAA puts confidential patient information at risk, so financial penalties may not be the worst outcome of non-compliance.
+Your company’s reputation is fragile, and security breaches compromising PHI can create distrust.
+In that light, HIPAA compliance is advantageous not only for patients but also for your organization.

 Comment (1)